Subbus Kitchen

 • Also add the green chili, shallots (small onion), cumin seeds (Jeera).

-• Add 1-2 tbsp of water and grind them to a smooth paste
+• Add 1-2 tablespoon of water and grind them to a smooth paste

 MAKING THE PARIPPU